 Workplace: Strengthening Our Commitments

 Some of the accomplishments I’m most proud of in 2020 were the accelerated DEI roadmap and the Splunk Commitment to Racial Equity and Social Justice for All, a document signed by the entire executive team reaffirming that racism and social injustice have no place at Splunk.
 This declaration was a critical step because it made our commitments on race transparent — once you say them out loud, you’re going to be held accountable.
+We have committed to promoting inclusive language in IT.
 We also facilitated comprehensive listening sessions with all nine of our employee resource groups (ERGs), where we heard straight from our employees about the challenges and biases that many of them regularly face and how they experience the world around them.

 Our flourishing ecosystem of ERGs also stepped up to provide support, connection and community to employees during these difficult times.
 Before we went to an all-remote environment, the Pride ERG drove the creation of all-gender restrooms in Splunk’s global offices, and helped establish the company’s first LGBTQ Trans and Non-Binary Support Document.
 Our Black Employees and Mentors (BEAMs) ERG UK chapter expanded inclusion efforts outside of the United States with a panel celebrating Black History Month in the UK.
 And just weeks after the pandemic, our Neurodiversity ERG stood up a weekly virtual mindfulness program and provided outlets for Splunkers to share their mental health experiences.